haresik/Hares-ControlMySpa/custom_components/control_my_spa/README.md

 This component allows integration and control of hot tubs through the Home Assistant platform.
 It provides features not available in standard integrations and is intended for users with specific needs or those who want to test new functionalities.

+## How It Works

+When you change a state in Home Assistant, the request is sent to the cloud service.
+The system waits approximately 2 seconds for a response (or up to 4 seconds, as the request is sent twice for reliability).
+If the change was successful, it will be reflected in Home Assistant.

+In detail: The request is sent to the cloud, which forwards it to your spa.
+The spa responds with confirmation of the change, and the cloud then responds back to Home Assistant with the updated state.
+The request path is long because it's not a local transmission - it goes through the cloud infrastructure.

+This function simulates the mobile application, where changes also take time to process.
+Please be patient when making changes, as the communication path involves multiple steps through the cloud service.

 ## What This Component Contains

 This integration provides comprehensive monitoring and control of your hot tub through Home Assistant.
 It creates various entities including sensors, switches, climate controls, and light entities that allow you to monitor and control all aspects of your spa.